kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 Aggressive male criminals can self-identify in California as female and are transferred to women’s prisons where they are put together with biological women.[^emmons2020en] Soon women’s shelters might be forced to take in biological males, that self-identify as female.[^desanctis2021db]

-Gender dysphoria in Swedish teen girls is up 1,500 percent since 2008.[^dms2020ck] Teenage girls are insecure and prone to social peer pressure which explains the sky-rocking numbers with whole groups of girls coming out as ”Trans” or “Non-Binary.”
+Gender dysphoria in Swedish teen girls is up 1,500 percent since 2008.[^dms2020ck] Teenage girls are insecure and prone to social peer pressure, which explains the sky-rocking numbers with whole groups of girls coming out as ”Trans” or “Non-Binary.”
 In some countries, it’s possible to use puberty blockers or even sex reassignment surgery without the consent of the parents.
 This results in irreversible damage that can’t be reversed should the child change their mind later.[^robbins2018sc][^jackson2020cv]

-Radical activists try to compel speech and intimidate others to recognize the 70+ made-up gender pronouns while it is perfectly possible to respect any transgender with the existing two pronouns.
+Radical activists try to compel speech and intimidate others to recognize the 70+ made-up gender pronouns, while it is perfectly possible to respect any transgender with the existing two pronouns.

-The denial of objective truth shows itself in the invention of words like <q>birthing person</q> (mother), <q>chestfeeding</q> (breastfeeding), or in statements like <q>men can menstruate and give birth</q> or <q>a trans-woman is a woman</q> which are objectively false.
+The denial of objective truth shows itself in the invention of words like <q>birthing person</q> (mother), <q>chest feeding</q> (breastfeeding), or in statements like <q>men can menstruate and give birth</q> or <q>a trans-woman is a woman</q> which are objectively false.

-Attacks on scientists of biology or evolution biology increased in the last years.
+Attacks on scientists of biology or evolution biology increased in the last few years.
 Multiple scientists retracted their papers out of fear of being canceled. _Naval Ravikant_ said in a recent interview: <q>Biology will suffer the most.
-Synthetic biology, for example, a lot of this will end up in China, because you won’t be able to map facts and reality and actions together.</q>[^rogan2019ul]
+Synthetic biology, for example, a lot of this will end up in China because you won’t be able to map facts and reality and actions together.</q>[^rogan2019ul]

 The denial of objective truth will not only endanger women and children but drive all science of biology into foreign countries, resulting in a huge scientific knowledge drain.